cloudblog004/fantasticfoodies/content/en/posts/1604-recipe-of-speedy-anything-goes-pasta.md

 ##### Steps to make Anything goes pasta:

-1. Prepare your noodles first....in large pot boil water with 1/2 tsp of salt &amp; oil...cook the amount of noodles you need until softened to your liking drain and place in cold water put to the side...i used 1/2 package of noodles
+1. Prepare your noodles first....in large pot boil water with 1/2 tsp of salt & oil...cook the amount of noodles you need until softened to your liking drain and place in cold water put to the side...i used 1/2 package of noodles
 1. Prepare your broccoli in a small bowl
 1. Chop the rest of the vegetables in a next bowl
 1. In a large skillet add 1 - 2 tbs spoons of oil i used olive oil but use what you have and heat it up on medium heat